DOI-USGS/ISIS3/RFC.md

 # RFC lifecycle

-1. RFC is written and posted on the discussion board
+1. RFC is written and posted on the discussion board.
-2. RFC is advertised and discussion proceeds until consensus is reached on what changes if any are needed
+2. RFC is advertised and discussion proceeds until consensus is reached.
 3. RFC is closed, subsiquent issues/pull requests reference RFC.

 ```markdown